getgauge/docs.gauge.org/writing-specifications.rst

 .. note::
     You can author Gauge specifications by using any text editor.
 It is recommended that you use the IDE plugin.

-Gauge projects can be created and run in Visual Studio Code by using the `Gauge extension for Visual Studio Code <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__.
+Gauge projects can be created and run in Visual Studio Code by using the `Gauge extension <https://marketplace.visualstudio.com/items?itemName=getgauge.gauge>`__ for Visual Studio Code.
 This plugin currently supports Gauge with Java, JavaScript, Ruby, Python, C# (.Net Core), and TypeScript.